ibm-cloud-docs/Db2whc/load_onprem.md

 [IBM Lift CLI](https://www.ibm.com/products/lift){: external} is a free ground-to-cloud data migration tool that securely moves your data from on-premises systems to {{site.data.keyword.dashdblong}} plans hosted on IBM Cloud.
 IBM Lift CLI is available for the Flex One, Flex, and Flex Performance plans hosted on IBM Cloud.
 {: shortdesc}

-The Lift application migrates your data to the {{site.data.keyword.Bluemix_notm}} from the various data sources listed in Table 1.
+The CLI Lift application migrates your data to the {{site.data.keyword.Bluemix_notm}} from the various data sources listed in Table 1.

 | Target database on {{site.data.keyword.Bluemix_notm}} | Data source |
 |------------------------------|-------------|